 Academy classes are taught by sheriff's executives and veteran personnel.
 Participants will have the opportunity to meet with the Sheriff and staff members.
 They are encouraged to ask questions and to express their concerns to Sheriff's employees.
 The Sonoma County Sheriff's Office hopes there will be a greater awareness and understanding of law enforcement's role in the community through the education provided by the Citizen's Academy.

 The Sonoma County Sheriff's Office offers Spring and Fall sessions of the Citizen's Academy.
-The length of each academy is eight weeks.
+The length of each academy is nine weeks.
 Classes meet Wednesday evenings from 6:00 pm to 9:00 pm at the Sonoma County Sheriff's Office main building, 2796 Ventura Ave., Santa Rosa.

 Potential Candidates for the citizen's academy must meet the following criteria: